-TABLE 6 - Physical modifications
+TABLE 7 - Physical modifications

 Physical modifications Direct 0-5 km Comment

-Shoreline reinforcement 5 3 Rock Armour, Seawalls
+Shoreline reinforcement 2 2 Sea Walls, Rock Armour

-Embankments 0 0 NA
+Embankments 0 1 NA

-Reclaimed land 0 0 NA
+Reclaimed land 1 0 Mouth of Shannon

 Capital dredging 0 0 NA

-Maintenance dredging 0 2 Shipping Channels
+Maintenance dredging 0 1 Shipping Channels

 Aggregate removal 0 0 NA

 Dumping at sea 0 0 NA

-Table 6 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
+Table 7 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
 Map 17 illustrates these pressures.
 These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established.

-There are 5 instances of shoreline reinforcement in the direct vicinity of this shellfish area.
-There are also an additional 3 instances of shoreline reinforcement and 2 areas of maintenance dredging within 5 kilometres of the shellfish area.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications.
+There are 2 instances of shoreline reinforcement and 1 area of reclaimed land in the direct vicinity of this shellfish area as well as 2 additional instances of shoreline reinforcement and 1 embankment within 5 kilometres.
+There is also 1 area where maintenance dredging of shipping channels occurs within 5 kilometres of the shellfish area.
+Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications, the WFD morphology status of the water bodies in the area is 'high' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.